 Lifebox and partners have published guidance on preparing the surgical, obstetric, and anaesthesia ecosystem for COVID-19, have created a decision-making tool for using a pulse oximeter to help clinicians determine when oxygen support is needed for suspected COVID-19 patients, and a COVID-19 Surgical Patient Checklist for use in the OR.
 Updated 10th May 2020

 The World Federation of Societies of Anaesthesiologists (WFSA) has collated resources and guidance for anaesthesia and peri-operative care providers here.
-A webpage with resources specific to low resource settings is coming soon.
-Updated 10th May 2020
+A webpage with resources specific to low resource settings is available here.
+Updated 11th June 2020

 Interim guidance from the World Health Organisation (produced on 13th March 2020) to assist local clinical guidance for the management of novel coronovirus-19 can be downloaded here.
 Posted 30th March 2020